 Karen B. Brenner

-Karen Brenner is the founder of the SEC registered independent investment advisory firm, Fortuna Asset Management, LLC (FAM).
+Karen Brenner is the founder of the SEC-registered independent investment advisory firm, Fortuna Asset Management, LLC (FAM).
 Her practice focuses on meeting the specific needs of high net worth individuals.
-FAM manages and executes highly individualized investment strategies for clients, including restructuring of personal and corporate balance sheets, developing income cash flows, managing investments within estate planning structures, disposition of concentrated positions, estate tax positioning, financial and tax agreements with the IRS and state taxing authorities.
+FAM manages and executes highly individualized investment strategies for clients, including the restructuring of personal and corporate balance sheets, developing income cash flows, managing investments within estate planning structures, disposition of concentrated positions, estate tax positioning, financialand tax agreements with the IRS and state taxing authorities.

 James holds two law degrees, the advanced masters of law in tax and is admitted to practice law by the State Bar of California, U.S. District Court (Central District of California), U.S. Tax Court, and the U.S. Court of Federal Claims.
 He also represented clients before the IRS to their complete satisfaction and adulation.
 James' legal practice is designed around real estate investors so that they reduce risk, avoid multiple probates and learn how to properly transfer their real estate holdings to the next generation free of tax and lawsuits.
 He also works with individuals and businesses to reduce risk and prepare for retirement using 140 different strategies that involve life insurance.

 James is committed to service and started this journey when he left high school and joined the United States Marine Corps.
 While serving he volunteered for special operations with Marine Force Reconnaissance.
 Today James serves a new mission which is to eliminate retirement poverty in the United States and other countries.
 James is married with one son and lives in Aliso Viejo, CA.